-The time structure of beam-on and beam-off periods for each individual configuration are presented schematically by different colors in Fig.~\ref{fig:time_lapses_configurations}.
-In the case of configuration (I), there was four duty cycles of 240~s beam-on followed by 480~s of beam-off as displayed by blue-solid line.
-Configuration (II) consisted in one long irradiation of 360~s followed by a long time period of beam-off as the red-dashed line shown.
-At last, for configuration (III), it was made of 2 beam-on periods of 240~s time-spaced by 480~s followed by a long period of beam-off as the dashed-orange line represents.
+The time structure of beam-on and beam-off periods for each individual configuration is graphically represented in Fig.~\ref{fig:time_lapses_configurations}.
+In configuration (I) there were four beam-on irradiations of 240~s duration, each of them followed by 480~s of beam-off (blue-solid line in Fig.~\ref{fig:time_lapses_configurations}).
+Configuration (II) consisted in one long irradiation of 360~s followed by a long beam-off (red-dashed line).
+Configuration (III) consisted of 2 beam-on periods of 240~s duration, followed by 480~s of beam-off (dashed-orange line).

-The data reduction applied to the experimental data for the analysis of all the configurations is described below in the Data reduction section in Methods.